mobileink/gaem/README.md

 Step 2.
 Configure the app - generate and install appengine-web.xml and web.xml, and install other source files to the war tree.

     $ cd myapp
-    $ lein gaem config  ## generates web.xml, appengine-web.xml, etc.
+    $ lein gaem config  ## generates web.xml, appengine-web.xml, etc. from mustache files in etc, data in project.clj
     $ lein gaem delein  ## copy jars from .m2 to war/WEB-INF/lib.
       	   		## this is a requirement of the GAE
 			## development environment.

 Step 3.  compile stuff

-    $ lein compile  # to taste
+    $ lein compile  # required, to pull in appengine-magic code
     $ lein uberjar  # necessary to run it on dev_appserver or upload

 Everything must be aot compiled to run on the dev server or the cloud.
-At least, that's how I it it to work.
+At least, that's how I got it to work.

 Step 3.
 Mess around wid' it.

 You have two options.
-One is to use the dev server that comes with the GAE SDK; the other is to use appengine-magic to run in a repl.
+One is to use the dev_appserver that comes with the GAE SDK; the other is to use appengine-magic to run in a repl.
+Since the appengine-magic test server is not the same as dev_appserver, you should always test on the latter before uploading.

 dev_appserver.sh is what comes with the GAE SDK; it runs a local stubbish server environment.
 You run it the same way you would if you